AlibabaCloudDocs/ros/cn.zh-CN/资源类型/ElasticSearch/ALIYUN::ElasticSearch::Instance.md

 ```
 ROSTemplateFormatVersion: '2015-09-01'
 Parameters:
   MasterNode:
     Type: Json
     Description: >-
       The dedicated master node setting.
 If specified, dedicated master node
       will be created.
   Description:
     Type: String
     Description: >-
       The description of instance.
 It a string of 0 to 30 characters.
 It can
       contain numbers, letters, underscores, (_) and hyphens (-).
 It must start
       with a letter, a number or Chinese character.
     MaxLength: 30
-  PrivateWhitelist:
+  ResourceGroupId:
-    Type: CommaDelimitedList
+    Type: String
-    Description: Set the instance's IP whitelist in VPC network.
+    Description: The ID of the resource group.
   PublicWhitelist:
     Type: CommaDelimitedList
-    Description: Set the instance's IP whitelist in Internet.
-  Version:
-    Type: String
     Description: >-
-      Elasticsearch version.
-Supported values: 5.5.3_with_X-Pack,
-      6.3_with_X-Pack, 6.7_with_X-Pack, 7.4_with_X-Pack, 6.8, 7.4, 7.7 and so
-      on.
+      Set the instance's IP whitelist in Internet.
+The AllocatePublicAddress
+      should be true.
   InstanceChargeType:
     Type: String
     Description: 'Valid values are PrePaid, PostPaid, Default to PostPaid.'
     AllowedValues:
       - PrePaid
       - PostPaid
     Default: PostPaid
-  DataNode:
-    Type: Json
-    Description: The Elasticsearch cluster's data node setting.
   VSwitchId:
     Type: String
     Description: The ID of VSwitch.
-  KibanaWhitelist:
-    Type: CommaDelimitedList
-    Description: Set the Kibana's IP whitelist in internet network.
   Period:
     Type: Number
     Description: >-
       The duration that you will buy Elasticsearch instance (in month).
 It is
       valid when instance_charge_type is PrePaid.
 Valid values: [1~9], 12, 24,
       36. Default to 1.
     AllowedValues:
       - 1
       - 2
       - 3
       - 4
       - 5
       - 6
       - 7
       - 8
       - 9
       - 12
       - 24
       - 36
     Default: 1
+  EnablePublic:
+    Type: Boolean
+    Description: >-
+      Whether enable public access.
+If properties is true, will allocate public
+      address.Default: false.
+    AllowedValues:
+      - 'True'
+      - 'true'
+      - 'False'
+      - 'false'
+  PrivateWhitelist:
+    Type: CommaDelimitedList
+    Description: Set the instance's IP whitelist in VPC network.
+  Version:
+    Type: String
+    Description: >-
+      Elasticsearch version.
+Supported values: 5.5.3_with_X-Pack,
+      6.3_with_X-Pack, 6.7_with_X-Pack, 7.4_with_X-Pack, 6.8, 7.4, 7.7 and so
+      on.
+  DataNode:
+    Type: Json
+    Description: The Elasticsearch cluster's data node setting.
+  KibanaWhitelist:
+    Type: CommaDelimitedList
+    Description: Set the Kibana's IP whitelist in internet network.
   Password:
     Type: String
     Description: >-
       The password of the instance.
 The password can be 8 to 32 characters in
       length and must contain three of the following conditions: uppercase
       letters, lowercase letters, numbers, and special characters
       (!@#$%&*()_+-=).
 Resources:
   Instance:
     Type: 'ALIYUN::ElasticSearch::Instance'
     Properties:
       MasterNode:
         Ref: MasterNode
       Description:
         Ref: Description
+      ResourceGroupId:
+        Ref: ResourceGroupId
+      PublicWhitelist:
+        Ref: PublicWhitelist
+      InstanceChargeType:
+        Ref: InstanceChargeType
+      VSwitchId:
+        Ref: VSwitchId
+      Period:
+        Ref: Period
+      EnablePublic:
+        Ref: EnablePublic
       PrivateWhitelist:
         Ref: PrivateWhitelist
-      PublicWhitelist:
-        Ref: PublicWhitelist
       Version:
         Ref: Version
-      InstanceChargeType:
-        Ref: InstanceChargeType
       DataNode:
         Ref: DataNode
-      VSwitchId:
-        Ref: VSwitchId
       KibanaWhitelist:
         Ref: KibanaWhitelist
-      Period:
-        Ref: Period
       Password:
         Ref: Password
 Outputs:
   Status:
     Description: >-
       The Elasticsearch instance status.
 Includes active, activating, inactive.
       Some operations are denied when status is not active.
     Value:
       'Fn::GetAtt':
         - Instance
         - Status
   InstanceId:
     Description: The ID of the Elasticsearch instance.
     Value:
       'Fn::GetAtt':
         - Instance
         - InstanceId
   KibanaPort:
     Description: Kibana console port.
     Value:
       'Fn::GetAtt':
         - Instance
         - KibanaPort
   Port:
     Description: ' Instance connection port.'
     Value:
       'Fn::GetAtt':
         - Instance
         - Port
   Domain:
     Description: Instance connection domain (only VPC network access supported).
     Value:
       'Fn::GetAtt':
         - Instance
         - Domain
   KibanaDomain:
     Description: Kibana console domain (Internet access supported).
     Value:
       'Fn::GetAtt':
         - Instance
         - KibanaDomain
+  PublicDomain:
+    Description: Instance public connection domain.
+    Value:
+      'Fn::GetAtt':
+        - Instance
+        - PublicDomain
 ```